Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Single Dimension: Vary pricing by one attribute (e.g.,

-Cloud Provider→ AWS, Azure, GCP).Two Dimensions – Independent: Set prices for each combination of two indepedant attributes (e.g.,
+Cloud Provider: AWS, Azure, GCP).Two Dimensions, Independent: Set prices for each combination of two independent attributes (e.g.,

-Cloud Provider×Region).Two Dimensions – Dependent: Limit pricing to valid combinations (e.g., AWS only available in Europe and North America).
+Cloud ProviderxRegion).Two Dimensions, Dependent: Limit pricing to valid combinations (e.g., AWS only available in Europe and North America).

-👉 Start for free and define your first metric in minutes.
-Or explore the Metrics documentation to learn more.
+Start for free and define your first metric in minutes.
+Or explore the Metrics documentation for the full details.

 Metering is the process of collecting, measuring, and recording how customers use your product over time.
 In Meteroid, billable metrics form the foundation for usage-based pricing.